5

 Size: 35mm Color slide, sandwiched between glass, plastic mount.

-Description: Exterior View of Living Room for the second Little residence.
-Viewed from the South.
-The Bedroom Wing is on the left, the Living Room on the right, and the Screened Pavilion is on the far right.
-The lake is on the opposite side of the house.
+Description: Exterior view of the second Little residence shortly after completion.
+Viewed from the lake side.
+The Bedroom Wing is on the left, the dining room is below.
+The Living Room on the right, and the Screened Pavilion is on the far right.
 Designed by Frank Lloyd Wright in 1912.
-Text on sleeve: "Wright, F. L. - Little, F Ho2, 4-3.
+Two copies: A) Text on sleeve: “Wright, F. L. - Little, F Ho2, 4-3.
 Francis W. Little House II.
 Ext., view from lake (sic).
 Deephaven, MN, USA., 1912-13, 1972.
 Wright, Frank Lloyd.
-U of Virginia FAIC."
+U of Virginia FAIC.”
 Acquired from the archives of the University of Virginia.

 Description: “200B.
 Francis W. Little House, ‘Northome’ R.F.D.
 3, Wayzata, Minn.
 1913 - Living Room.”
 Photographic copy of Plate 200b, “In The Nature of Material” Hitchcock, 1942.
 Verso label: “The Living Room from the Francis Little House, Wayzata, Minn.
 1912-1914.
 Designed by Frank Lloyd Wright.
 The Metropolitan Museum of Art.
 The Emily C. Chadbourne Bequest.
 Photo by Hollis, courtesy Henry-Russell Hitchcock.”